amiramusannef/final_novelty_credit_card_fraud_detection/README.md

 > 2) distance_from_last_transaction: Distance (in km) from the location of the previous transaction.

-ratio_to_median_purchase_price: Ratio of the current transaction amount to the cardholder’s median purchase price.
+> 3)ratio_to_median_purchase_price: Ratio of the current transaction amount to the cardholder’s median purchase price.

-repeat_retailer: Binary indicator (1 or 0) showing if the transaction is at a retailer the customer has visited before.
+> 4)repeat_retailer: Binary indicator (1 or 0) showing if the transaction is at a retailer the customer has visited before.

-used_chip: Indicates whether a chip was used in the card (1) or not (0).
+> 5)used_chip: Indicates whether a chip was used in the card (1) or not (0).

-used_pin_number: Indicates if a PIN was used during the transaction (1) or not (0).
+> 6)used_pin_number: Indicates if a PIN was used during the transaction (1) or not (0).

-online_order: Indicates if the transaction was done online (1) or in-person (0).
+> 7)online_order: Indicates if the transaction was done online (1) or in-person (0).

-fraud: Binary label where 1 indicates a fraudulent transaction and 0 indicates a legitimate one.
+> 8)fraud: Binary label where 1 indicates a fraudulent transaction and 0 indicates a legitimate one.

 This dataset enables the modeling and evaluation of fraud detection systems based on transactional patterns and contextual features.